How Co-working Office Spaces Are Beneficial For Startups

 What is Monero (XMR)?

-While its anonymity may be its biggest talking point Monero is much more than just the digital version of passing money under the table, it is an in-demand currency with several unique properties so let’s see what makes it so special.
+While its anonymity may be its most significant talking point Monero is much more than just the digital version of passing money under the table, it is an in-demand currency with several unique properties so let's see what makes it so unique.

 1. Your currency is yours